ohnotnow/transcopy/Readme.md

 The docker stack will bring up the webserver with the app in it and also Redis and a transmission daemon.
 You can get to the web frontend of transmission by going to http://your-host:9091 .

 ## Installation - Manually

-*Note*: this is _not_ designed to be run on a public-facing internet connection - use on your own LAN only.

 Assuming you have PHPv7, [composer](https://getcomposer.org/) and [redis](https://redis.io/) installed.